mcgivrer/minimal/docs/docs/chapter-01-the_game_class.md

 The original Pong video game from wikipediaAt this very beginning time, the processor to execute tasks is a very a slow on, almost some hundreds of Khz as CPU frequency.
 To understand the scale we are talking about, current processor are running at 2 to 4 GHz!
-So processor are very slow, each cycle of CPU is a precious one.
+So the processor is very slow, each cycle of CPU is precious.
 So every line of code is very optimized and clearly dedicated to some precise tasks.

-And another element must be taken in account: the display process.
-At this time, screen where not flat one with a bunch of LCD, but CRT ones.
-CRT display screen are based on ionic flow started from a cathode (electronic gun) and moving to the anode (the screen grid) to excite fluorescent layer in the intern face of the glass bulb.
+And another element must be taken in an account: the display process.
+At this time, the screen is not a flat one with a bunch of LCD, but CRT ones.
+CRT display screen is based on ionic flow started from a cathode (electronic gun) and moving to the anode (the screen grid) to excite fluorescent layer in the intern face of the glass bulb.

-And swiping the all surface of the screen has a time cost: to display 25 frame per seconds, we need 16ms to swipe a frame.
+And swiping the all surfaces of the screen has a time cost: to display 25 frames per second, we need 16ms to swipe a frame.
-A CRT tube with its ions gun!The CRT Tube is nothing more than a big bubble light.
+A CRT tube with its ion gun!
+The CRT Tube is nothing more than a big bubble light.
 (3) the cathode emits ions (1) and (2) are anodes, deflecting ion ray to screen, lighting a fluorescent dot.

 ![A CRT diagram with ions gun and anodes deflectors](illustrations/figure-crt.jpg "A CRT diagram with ions gun and anodes deflectors (c) myself with my own hands !")

-_figure 2 - A CRT diagram with ions gun and anodes deflectors_
+_figure 2 - A CRT diagram with ion gun and anode deflectors_

-This is the available time for the CPU to prepare next image!
+This is the available time for the CPU to prepare the next image!

 So capturing input, moving things and displaying things must be done in 16ms.
 And loop again for the next frame.